The School of Research Science (US High School), Dubai

 Fees & Value for Money

-The School of Research Science (US High School) offers an American curriculum for students in Grades 9 through 12, with tuition fees ranging from AED 60,168 for Grades 9 and 10 up to AED 70,039 for Grade 12.
-The fee structure reflects the school's focus on the upper secondary years, with a notable step up in fees at Grade 11 (AED 63,765) and again at Grade 12, likely reflecting the increased academic demands and resources associated with pre-university preparation.
+The School of Research Science (US High School) offers an American curriculum for students in Grades 9 through 12, with tuition fees for the 2025–2026 academic year ranging from AED 60,168 for Grades 9 and 10, rising to AED 63,765 for Grade 11, and AED 70,039 for Grade 12.
+This fee progression reflects the increasing academic demands and resources associated with upper secondary and pre-university preparation under the American curriculum framework.

-In addition to tuition, the school charges book fees and technology fees for each year group.
+In addition to tuition, the school charges separate book fees and technology fees per grade.
 Book fees range from AED 1,200 (Grade 11) to AED 2,400 (Grades 9 and 10), while a flat technology fee of AED 800 applies across all year groups.
-These additional costs should be factored into the total annual cost of attendance, bringing the all-in cost to between approximately AED 62,768 and AED 72,439 depending on the grade.
+These additional costs are clearly itemised, allowing families to plan their total annual expenditure with transparency.

-Rated Acceptable overall by KHDA in its most recent 2023–2024 inspection, the school demonstrates particular strengths in health and safety (rated Outstanding) and students' understanding of Islamic values (rated Very Good).
-Families considering the school should weigh the fee levels against these quality indicators and the school's relatively recent founding in 2020 as it continues to develop its academic profile.
+Rated Acceptable by DSIB in its most recent 2023–2024 inspection, the school demonstrates particular strengths in health and safety (rated Outstanding) and students' understanding of Islamic values (rated Very Good).
+Families considering the school should weigh the fee structure against these quality indicators and the school's focused secondary-only offering in the Al Warqa area of Dubai.

 Additional Costs